 Discovery comes to Jared’s aid

-“Throughout all of this, I have had support from Discovery.
+“Throughout all of this, I’ve had support from Discovery.
 Not being able to work for three years, I haven’t had to worry about finances.
-I have a life policy with a disability payout, Severe Illness Benefit and income protection.
-I claimed on all three benefits.
+I have a life policy with a disability, severe illness and income protection cover.
+I’ve claimed on all three benefits.
 I didn’t expect it to be simple, but apart from having to send in my doctor’s notes, it has been easy to claim.
 I can’t say enough how important it is that I have this cover.”

 Jared says apart from the three years of salary that helped him, the emotional support from Discovery has been invaluable.
 “It takes a lot of the stress that could be added onto a bad situation.”